You can read here about retirement pension in the Netherlands.

 In what situation can I claim?

-If you live or work in the Netherlands, you are insured under the General Old Age Pensions Act (AOW).
+If you live or work in the Netherlands, you are insured under the General Old Age Pensions Act (AOW), but there are some exceptions (such as posted workers) .
 Everyone who reaches the statutory retirement age has the right to an AOW benefit, the so-called first pillar pension.
 This provides a basic income for getting by.

 See this page for more information about the AOW.